AngularBootCamp/todo-list-tutorial/component.md

 })
 ```

 We pass an object of definitions to the decorator, just like we saw in the previous chapter with ngModule.
-The second property, `templateUrl` tells Angular where to look for the template attached to the component.
+The second property, `templateUrl`, tells Angular where to look for the template attached to the component.
 There is another option to point to the template, which we'll discuss later: to write the whole template inline here, in the component definition.

 The third property, `styleUrls` tells Angular where to look for the CSS files that define the style of this component.
 It can have multiple CSS files.
 That's why the value of `styleUrls` is an array.
 You can take a look at the CSS file `app.component.css` - you'll see that it's empty.
 You can add some CSS style here, for example: